rlberry-py/rlberry/docs/basics/userguide/export_training_data.md

 ## How to import data from tensorboard?

 Maybe you want to use other tools to train your agents, but you want to use rlberry tools for visualisation and/or statistical tests.
 If your training is compatible with tensorboard, you can load the data in a pandas dataframes to use them in rlberry.
-To do that, you can use the tool [tensorboard_folder_to_dataframe](rlberry.manager.tensorboard_folder_to_dataframe).
+To do that, you can use the tool [tensorboard_to_dataframe](rlberry.manager.tensorboard_to_dataframe).

 Be careful about this 2 things:
 - The folder containing tensorboard results must respect the following tree structure :